 - Solid socket tools have a forged connection from handle to working end.
 These are more expensive but will provide you with a lifetime companion if you take care of the tool.

-- The most expensive option is the Mercedes Benz of tools.
-These tools have a seamless solid strap attachment that isn’t going anywhere.
+- The most expensive option is the Mercedes Benz of tools with a seamless solid strap attachment that isn’t going anywhere.

 Once you have decided how much you wish to spend and how long you want the tool to last, it is time to consider handles.
 The grip is a crucial comfort issue when picking out garden tools.
 A padded grip will result in less blisters and aching hands.
 There are non-slip grips that are useful when working out in the rain and ergonomic grips that reduce hand stress from gripping too hard.
 Larger handles minimize strain and give a better hand hold on the tool.